DevExpress-Examples/How-to-create-a-custom-DiagraControl-toolbox/README.md

 ```cs
 ShapeListBox.ItemsSource = BasicShapes.Stencil.Tools;
 ```
-Aftehr that, attach **DiagramToolBehavior** to items in ListBox using ItemContainerStyle:
+After that, attach **DiagramToolBehavior** to items in ListBox using ItemContainerStyle:

 ```xaml
 <ListBox.ItemContainerStyle>